rhel-labs/instruqt/satellite-advanced-topics/03-rex-pull-mode/assignment.md

 ```
 hammer host-registration generate-command --insecure 1 --setup-insights 0 --force 1 --activation-key RHEL9
 ```

+>[!NOTE]
+>If you are still tailing the yggdrasild log on the rhel1 host, type ctrl-c to quit.

 Here's what the registration operation output looks like for `rhel1`.